drxaero/janus_bot/app/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to Janus bot! 🚀🤖

-Hi there, Developer! 👋 We're excited to have you on board.
-Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.
+Hi there! 👋 I'm thrilled to have you here to explore more from Janus.

 ## Useful Links 🔗